Tips for Sticking to Your Weight Loss Goals

 There are many ways to be active, including walking, dancing, gardening or lifting weights.
 Try to do at least 150 minutes (combined) of moderate-intensity aerobic activity each week.
 If your time is limited, add in small amounts of physical activity throughout your day.
 Not sure where to start?
 Make a list of exercise options that appeal to you, and stick with what you enjoy.
 For example, each time you get up from your desk, do 10 squats.
 And remember, some physical activity each day is better than none.

 Track Your Progress

 Use a diary or food journal to help you track the foods and beverages you consume in a day, allowing you to see when you’re eating a healthy diet and when you might be slipping into less healthy eating or drinking patterns.
 You can also track your weight and measurements to help you see the progress you are making toward your weight loss goals.
+Tracking the way you feel each morning and each night, along with your food intake, can help you better visualize and understand the role healthy eating and exercise plays in your overall health and wellness.
 Using an app on your mobile phone is a popular way to track your goals and improve your health.
 Find a health app that best fits your weight loss goals and habits.